Theo Schoon: Biography

-Schoon was very interested in Maori art.
-From the mid-1940s He studied the early Maori rock drawings in Canterbury caves and was employed by the Department of Internal Affairs to record the drawings from 1945 to 1948.
+Schoon was very interested in Māori art.
+From the mid-1940s He studied the early Māori rock drawings in Canterbury caves and was employed by the Department of Internal Affairs to record the drawings from 1945 to 1948.
 On several of his trips to these caves he was accompanied by friend John Money, who was later to become a major patron of both Schoon and Angus.

 He moved to Auckland in 1949 and stayed with A. R. D. Fairburn before moving on to Rotorua in 1950 where he began a series of photographic studies of mudpools and silica formations around Rotorua and Taupo.
-He returned to Auckland in 1952 and shifted his artistic focus to Maori designs in Moko (facial tattooing), carved gourds, and kowhaiwhai (rafters of meeting houses).
+He returned to Auckland in 1952 and shifted his artistic focus to Maori designs in Tā moko (facial tattooing), carved gourds, and kowhaiwhai (rafters of meeting houses).
 In the same year, he joined the Mt Albert Plant Research Station, where he met photographer Steve Rumsey, who assisted Schoon in developing photographs for an exhibition at the Auckland Art Gallery, which was never held.
 He began to grow and carve his own gourds in 1956–57.
 He moved to the East Coast in 1961 to study traditional carving techniques with the Maori carver Pine Taiapa and was encouraged to publish an article on growing gourds in the Maori magazine Te Ao Hou in 1962 to accompany an article on carved gourds.
 In 1963 his gourds were the only artwork by a Pakeha (non-Maori) featured in an exhibition of Maori art held at Turangawaewae marae, Ngāruawāhia.
 Most of Schoon's gourds were sold to tourists and only a few remain in New Zealand today.

 Martin Rumsby was with Schoon during some of his explorations in the Waiotapu geothermal area when it was not as well known, writing: "Theo told me that nature worked in repeating cycles – that was his theory.
 So, if he wanted a particular design in the mud pools, for example, then he would wait and count them out.
 That is, a particular form may appear with every seventh 'plop' so, once he had seen it he would count out how many formations it would take to reappear then photograph it."